Alon-Sachs/around-express/README.md

-# Project 12 : Around Express
+# Project 13 : Around Express

 **Intro**

-Introducing a fully working express app!
+Introducing a fully working express app, NOW ALSO USING MONGODB!
-The 12th webproject from practicum webdevelopment course which uses Express.
+The 13th webproject from practicum webdevelopment course which uses Express and mongoDB.

 ### Overview

 A fully oprateional Node.js server using express.
 Possible routes:

-/users
-/users/:userID
-/cards
+GET /users — returns all users
+GET /users/:userId - returns a user by _id
+POST /users — creates a new user
+PATCH /users/me — update profile
+PATCH /users/me/avatar — update avatar
+PUT /cards/:cardId/likes — like a card
+DELETE /cards/:cardId/likes — unlike a card

 **Technologies used**